Average Bateman--Horn for Kummer polynomials: Introduction

 \begin{theorem}[Theorem \ref{chat}] Let $a \in \Z - \{0,1\}$ be squarefree and such that 2 does not ramify in $\mathcal{O}_{\Q(\sqrt{a})}$.
 Let $r \in \NN$ be any prime such that $p \not\equiv 1 \bmod{r}$ for all primes $p|a$.
 Then for 100\% of $k \in \NN$ (ordered naively by size) we have $\mathcal{X}_{a,r,k}(\Q) \neq \emptyset$.
 If, moreover, $\mathcal{O}_{\Q(\sqrt{a})}$ has narrow class number at most 2, then for 100\% of $k \in \NN$ (ordered naively by size) we have $\mathcal{X}_{a,r,k}(\Z) \neq \emptyset$. \end{theorem}

 The proof of this theorem consists in establishing, under the relevant conditions on $a$, that some variants of the Hasse principle and of the integral Hasse principle hold for $\mathcal{X}_{a,r,k}$.
-As our main tool, we use the analytic input together with a modification of standard fibration method arguments, similar to the one used in \cite{SS}.
+As our main tool, we use the analytic input together with a modification, first appearing in \cite{SS}, of standard fibration method arguments.
+However, whilst averaging over large families in \cite{SS} allows them to get similar statements as the ones in this paper for an unspecified positive proportion of the associated varieties, by working closely with our much thinner family we are able to prove results for 100\% of the $\mathcal{X}_{a,r,k}$.
+In other words, averaging over only one coefficient, as is the case in our thin family, makes the analytic part more difficult but yields more precision in the arithmetic applications.
 This tight interplay between geometry and analysis is in the spirit of the results of \cite{BMS} and \cite{HSW}.
 Theorem \ref{chat} immediately implies the following corollary, analogous to \cite{DH}. \begin{corollary} Let

 Let $d \in \mathcal{L}$ and let $r_d \geq 3$ be any prime such that $p \not\equiv 1 \bmod{r_d}$ for all primes $p|d$.
 Then 100\% of positive integers $k$ can be written as

 for some $n_1, n_2, n_3 \in \Z$.